Pistons vs. Cavaliers odds, prediction, time: 2026 NBA playoff picks, Game 4 best bets from proven model

 SportsLine's model reveals its Detroit Pistons vs. Cleveland Cavaliers Game 4 picks

 Tipoff is at 8 p.m.
 ET from Rocket Arena in Cleveland.
-The teams split their four regular-season meetings.
 The latest Cavaliers vs. Pistons odds from FanDuel Sportsbook have Cleveland as 3.5-point favorites, while the over/under for total points scored is 213.5.
 Before making any Pistons vs. Cavaliers picks, check out the Cavaliers vs. Pistons predictions from the SportsLine Projection Model.

 The SportsLine Projection Model simulates every NBA game 10,000 times and has returned well over $10,000 in betting profit for $100 players on its top-rated NBA picks over the past eight-plus seasons.
 The model entered the second round of the 2026 NBA playoffs on a sizzling 26-9 roll (74%) on top-rated NBA spread picks this season.
 Anyone following its NBA betting advice at sportsbooks and on betting apps could have seen huge returns.